 Oh, not to mention, you don’t care how you look, you care how you feel.
 Aside from the occasional “I feel like I’m going to simultaneously die before this workout is over thanks to Dave Castro” feeling, for the most part, if you’re doing things correctly, you focus more on how you feel pre-, during-, and post-workout.
 You have the opportunity to have access to companies and products that are made just for you – the endurance athlete and active lifestyle individual – at your fingertips 24/7.
 You get a customized approach to training, personalized programming without the personalized fee’s, and you get confident and strong… which must be the reason why people don’t like CrossFitters.
 After all, we’re trained to bring down those who are on top of their game.
 Maybe that’s why it’s for people who desire to be the fittest in the world?

 CrossFit is more than just lifting heavy weight and throwing it on the ground screaming.
-It’s more than just falling over after a workout and rolling around on the ground.
+It’s more than just falling over after a workout, screaming about how bad CrossFit sucks, and rolling around on the ground like a turtle on it's back.
 It’s about establishing and pursuing goals that pertain to strength, endurance, flexibility/mobility, stamina, and commitment; not only to yourself but your box-mates.
 There is no challenge more challenging than the challenge to improve yourself, every single day.
 Push yourself because no one else is going to do it for you.
 CrossFit asks you to not remain the same, but to be better.
 It never gets easier, but you do become better.

 A word that is synonymous with CrossFit is Functional Fitness; the silly little thing we seem to, without fail, take for granted.
 Our body’s ability to run, walk, lift, carry, write, climb, and essentially function in day-to-day life.
 Wouldn’t it be cool if there was some sort of fitness training out there that helps us be better humans after we leave the gym?
 There is!
 It’s called CrossFit.
 One of the ultimate shames in life is to grow old without ever seeing the strength and beauty of which your body is capable of.
 Don’t fall victim to complacency.
 Don’t live the same life 80 years in a row and call it a life.
 You've always been a great human, now you’re just choosing to be healthier, fitter, faster and stronger, with a little help from your newfound pal, CrossFit.